-This increased demand for elder care, paired with tight budgets limiting the ability of states to monitor long-term care facilities adequately, makes for a perfect storm that could endanger vulnerable seniors.
+This increased demand for elder care, paired with tight budgets limiting the ability of states to monitor long-term care facilities adequately, makes for a perfect storm that can leave vulnerable seniors in danger.
 People in these facilities are nearing the end of their lives and are owed, at the very least, the utmost dignity and respect.
 Most of them are also living with multiple chronic conditions, making them particularly vulnerable to abuse, neglect, and exploitation.
-If you have a family member you suspect is being abused or neglected, call one of Burg Simpson’s Denver based nursing home abuse lawyers at 303-792-5595 or fill out our FREE Evaluation Form before it is too late!
+If you have a family member you suspect is being abused or neglected, call one of Burg Simpson’s Denver based nursing home abuse lawyers at 303-792-5595, or fill out our FREE Evaluation Form before it is too late!

 Elder abuse can take many forms and is frequently perpetuated by caregivers and other nursing home or assisted living staff.
 The most frequent types of elder abuse, according to the National Council on Aging, include:

 - Physical abuse: Physical pain and/or injury inflicted on a senior.

 - Sexual abuse: Any touching, fondling, intercourse, or any other sexual activity with an older adult, when that person is unable to understand or consent, is threatened, or forced physically.

 - Emotional abuse: This can include verbal assaults, threats of abuse, harassment, and/or intimidation.

 - Confinement: Restraining and/or isolating a senior resident, aside from medical reasons.

 - Passive neglect: A failure to provide an older adult with basic necessities, including, but not limited to, food, clothing, shelter, or medical care.

 - Willful deprivation: Denying an older adult medication, medical care, shelter, food, a therapeutic device, or other physical assistance, and exposing that person to the risk of physical, mental, or emotional harm.